kukuu/isomorphicJS-stateManagement-userAuthentication-bites/README.md

 # Knowing your basics

-Managing complex Client and Server applications on nodeJS
+Managing complex Client and Server applications on nodeJS.

-## The exercises are constructed as modular services to facilitate easy understanding and easy deployment
+The exercises are constructed as modular services to facilitate easy understanding and easy deployment.

-### Technologies
+## Technologies

 ```
 "devDependencies": {